BellevueCollege/CtcApi/README.md

 ### Current NuGet package versions (as published on BC NuGet server)

  - CtcApi
- 	- 0.9.16 - for Commons Logging v3.3.1
- 	- 0.9.15.1 - for Commons Logging v2.1.2 (see branch legacy-commonslogging2.1.2)
+ 	- 0.9.16.2/1.0.0
  - CtcApi.Ods
-	 - 0.9.15.1 (there was an error with 0.9.15 so this is merely a rebuilt package)
+	 - 0.9.16.2/1.0.0

+> Note: In an attempt to end the versioning madness (and to get closer to SemVer specs), the version has arbitrarily been moved forward to 1.0.0.
+As such, the 0.9.16.2 and 1.0.0 versions are the same.

 ### To create NuGet packages

-Each project (CtcApi and CtcApi.Ods) has its own .nuspec file for use in building NuGet packages which are then deployed to the Bellevue College NuGet server.
-To build NuGet packages, you will need a local copy of the NuGet CLI.
+Nuget packages for CtcApi and CtcApi.Ods are now created using build processes in Azure DevOps.
+In the CtcApi project, queue a new build of CtcApi-CI and CtcOdsApi-CI.
+When queueing the build, add a variable `version.current` and then specify the build version.
+This will be used by Azure DevOps as the package version, i.e. `1.0.0`.
+This should match the assembly version.
+Once the builds successfully queue and run, you can check the Artifacts list to verify the new Nuget package is there.

+If you want to locally build a Nuget package of CtcApi or CtcApi.Ods for your own purposes, you can do so using the Nuget CLI.
 [See the NuGet CLI reference](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) for download instructions.
 Put the `nuget.exe` file in an easy to use location like `C:\Nuget`.
 You can then build each project into a NuGet package (.nupkg) using the Package Manager Console in Visual Studio.

 Example: